DEMONSLAYER66/Overseer/Patron (Premium) Features.md

   - Lord Bottington will also notify you (via Discord DM) of a loss of patron status in the Support Guild.
 + 🎩 [Join the Support Guild](https://discord.gg/4P6ApdPAF7)

-+ Once payment has been received by Lord Bottington and your chosen patron status is acquired in the Support Guild, Lord Bottington will message you (via Discord DM) of the updates to your patron status and instructions on what to do next.
++ Once payment has been received by Lord Bottington and your chosen patron status is acquired in the [Support Guild](https://discord.gg/4P6ApdPAF7), Lord Bottington will message you (via Discord DM) of the updates to your patron status and instructions on what to do next.
 + Once received, you **MUST** use the `/patron` directive in the guild you want to enable patron features for.
 + *Please note that you are only able to enable patron features for **1** guild of your choosing.*
-  - If you would like to change this guild, please contact an admin or the automaton owner (XxJSweezeyxX) directly in the Support Guild or by email at ***xxjsweezeyxx@gmail.com*** to resolve this issue and correct your patron information accordingly.
+  - If you would like to change this guild, please contact an administrator or the automaton owner (XxJSweezeyxX) directly in the [Support Guild](https://discord.gg/4P6ApdPAF7) or by email at ***xxjsweezeyxx@gmail.com*** to resolve this issue and correct your patron information accordingly.

 ## Patron Tiers